memazouni/oil_futures_model/README.md

 #### <ins>Background:</ins>
-Oil futures prices are time series data.
-Each business day, there is one settlement price for the commodity.
+Suppose we want to predict oil prices several months ahead.
+Oil futures prices are daily time series data.
+Each business day, there is one **settlement** price for the commodity.
+Prices sort of repeat over the years in cyclical patterns called seasonality.
+My model captures price patterns and computes the chance of the pattern repeating using historical prices.
+The patterns are ranked strong to weak.
+And they translate to financial trades in commodity futures.

 The commodity illustrated in the model is Brent Crude, the key global price benchmark for Atlantic basin crude.
 [Brent]( https://www.theice.com/products/219/Brent-Crude-Futures/specs)  is used to price the majority of Earth's internationally-traded crude supplies.

 #### <ins>The Model:</ins>
 My statistical seasonality model selects the best trades using historical data.
 Then, cumulative trade Profit/Loss performance is tallied for the designated time period.
 Model logic is built on Python and Pandas.
 The Model reads and writes data from the SQLite3 database named **data.sqlite**.
 Data visualizations are plotted with Seaborn and Matplotlib.

-We can run the model on a different commodity like West Texas Intermediate (WTI) or RBOB Gasoline Futures.
-We just need appropriate data in a SQLite database!

-*Please note:  Certain code is omitted from the model.
-Full model is available upon request.*

 #### <ins>Top 5 Long Trades by Contract Month: Jan and Feb shown</ins>
 ![Top 5 Long Trades](images/top5_long.PNG)